inejc/paragraph-vectors/README.md

 12. **num_workers**: int, default=1\
 Number of batch generator jobs to run in parallel.
 If value is set to -1, total number of machine CPUs is used.
 Note that order of batches is currently not guaranteed when **num_workers** > 1.

-##### Caveat Emptor
-Be warned that `paragraph-vectors` is in an early-stage development phase.
+**Caveat emptor!** Be warned that `paragraph-vectors` is in an early-stage development phase.
 Feedback, comments, suggestions, contributions, etc. are more than welcome.

 ### Benchmarks
 Todo (see https://github.com/inejc/paragraph-vectors/issues/4).